AdobeDocs/experience-manager-64.de-DE/help/forms/using/adaptive-forms-tables.md

 ---
 title: Tabellen in adaptiven Formularen
 seo-title: Tables in adaptive forms
-description: 'Mit der Komponente „Tabelle“ in AEM Forms können Sie Tabellen in adaptiven Formularen erstellen, die auf mobile Layouts reagieren und den Einsatz von XDP-Tabellenkomponenten zulassen. '
+description: Mit der Komponente „Tabelle“ in AEM Forms können Sie Tabellen in adaptiven Formularen erstellen, die auf mobile Layouts reagieren und den Einsatz von XDP-Tabellenkomponenten zulassen.
 seo-description: The Table component in AEM Forms lets you create tables in adaptive forms that are responsive to mobile layouts, and also allows using XDP table components.
 uuid: 604cd51f-2a47-4410-b414-9cb13fe63713
 products: SG_EXPERIENCEMANAGER/6.4/FORMS